OronNadiv/drnadiv.com/content/blog/newborn/index.md

 date: '2019-12-22T00'
 description: "Newborns are undoubtedly terrifying, especially if you are a first time parent.
 Everything is so NEW: day-night reversal, pimply/greasy skin, endless gas, noisy breathing, why do they need so much sleep?!"
 featuredImage: './Ella1.jpg'
-category: Well_Child_Tips
+category: well_child_tips
 tags:
-  - Newborns
+  - newborns
-  - Links
+  - links
-  - Breastfeeding
+  - breastfeeding
-  - Development
+  - development
 ---

 Newborns are undoubtedly **terrifying**, especially if you are a **first time parent**.
 Everything is so **NEW**: day-night reversal, pimply/greasy skin, endless gas, noisy breathing, why do they need so much sleep?!